Meeting and exceeding customer expectations is an important factor to measure for any organization.

-There are countless questions we could include in a brand equity study - but keep in mind, the shorter the survey, the better.
+There are countless questions we could include in a brand equity survey - but keep in mind, that the shorter the survey, the better.

 With that being said, it can't hurt to know all your options!
 Here are some other survey question types to consider asking target respondents.

 - Brand loyalty.
 Increasing customer retention by just 5% boosts profits by 25% to 95%.
 Measuring brand loyalty can help predict whether someone is a lifelong customer or has one foot out the door.

 - Likelihood to recommend.
 Perhaps one of the most common metrics in market research is a brand's Net Promoter Score.
 It measures the percentage of customers who are brand promoters, passives, and detractors.

 - Top factors of choice.
 When potential customers are searching for products or services you offer, what factors are most enticing to them?
 Identifying these factors can help shape your marketing and advertising messaging to push them to act.